interstellar-hitchhiker/MASALA.github.io/README.md

 - **Accommodation Adjustments**: Includes functionality to add extra time for students with special needs.
 - **Export to Excel**: Download the finalized exam schedule as an Excel file.
 - **Live Time Updates**: Displays a live clock and highlights schedule cells based on the current time.
+- **Save and Load Schedule**: Save the current schedule to a JSON file and load a saved schedule from a JSON file.
+- **Responsive Design**: Ensures usability across different devices and screen sizes.

 ## How to Use